Remembrance Sunday 2017 service to be held in Sofia on November 12

 The ceremony in Sofia will start at precisely 10.50am at the British Military Cemetery, and will be followed by services at the German, Italian and French military cemeteries.

-The Commonwealth War Grave Cemetery is the resting place of about 200 servicemen from the UK and Commonwealth countries Australia, Canada, New Zealand and South Africa.
+The Commonwealth War Grave Cemetery is the final resting place of about 200 servicemen from the UK and Commonwealth countries Australia, Canada, New Zealand and South Africa.

 Sofia War Cemetery is in the Central Sofia Cemetery which is the main city cemetery.
 It is at 14 Zavodska Street, about two km north of the railway station on Purva Bulgarska Armiya Street, with the cemetery entrance opposite Mara Buneva Street.
 The Commonwealth War Graves Commision cemetery is to the rear right hand side.